AnnikaTjuka/annikatjuka.github.io/index.md

 **2019**

-(accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13th International Conference of the Association for Linguistic Typology, Pavia, IT.
+(accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13<sup>th</sup> International Conference of the Association for Linguistic Typology, Pavia, IT.

 (accepted) August. _Cross-linguistic patterns of body-part metaphors._ Metaphor Festival 2019 conference, Amsterdam, NL.

+(accepted) August. _Tagging modality in Oceanic languages of Melanesia._ The 13<sup>th</sup> Linguistic Annotation Workshop, Florence, IT.

-(accepted) May. _Habitual aspect as a property of text spans._ 9th Language & Technology Conference, Poznań, Poland.
+May. _Habitual aspect as a property of text spans._ 9th Language & Technology Conference, Poznań, Poland.

 May. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data_ Max Planck Institute for the Science of Human History, Jena, DE.